WildernessLabs/Meadow/nuttx/syscall/README.txt

 mksyscall
 =========

-  mksyscall is C program that is used used during the initial NuttX build by the logic in the top-level syscall/ directory.
+  mksyscall is C program that is used during the initial NuttX build by the logic in the top-level syscall/ directory.
 Information about the stubs and proxies is maintained in a comma separated value (CSV) file in the syscall/ directory.
 The mksyscall program will accept this CVS file as input and generate all of the required proxy or stub files as